New Project: PHP Empty Project

 | This area shows a list of paths to PHP-related items below the PHP home directory.
 The specified include paths will be used: |

-Use the Add and Remove buttons to manage the contents of the list.
+Use and to manage the contents of the list.
 Use and to change the order of items in the list.